Catacomb of Priscilla: Artworks

-Papal tombs
+A fresco of a figure and a lion is argued to be either of David or Thecla due to the feminine appearance and singular lion.

+Other notable paintings include the story of Daniel 3, Moses, rising of Lazarus, Mary Magdalene (John 20), and the Cubiculum of the Velata which consists of three portraits that depict the life of a singular unnamed woman.

+Cubiculum of the Velata

+These images have more than one interpretation.
+One possibility: Image 2, a bishop veils a consecrated virgin; image 3, the same virgin praying in orans; image 4, the Virgin Mary with Jesus.

+Tombs

-On account of the fact that seven early popes and many martyrs were buried in the cemetery, it was known as the "Queen of the Catacombs" in antiquity.
-Two popes were buried in the Catacomb of Priscilla: Pope Marcellinus (296 - 304) and Pope Marcellus I (308 - 309).
+Historical guidebooks state that seven early popes and more than three hundred martyrs were buried in the cemetery.
+Due to the number of martyrs housed, it was known as the "Queen of the Catacombs" in antiquity.
+Two known popes were buried in the Catacomb of Priscilla: Pope Marcellinus (296-304) and Pope Marcellus I (308-309).
 Their martyrdom was represented in the iconographies made by order of the Popes Damasus, Siricius, Celestine and Virgilius.

 Alleged relics of Popes Sylvester I, Stephen I, and Dionysius were exhumed and enshrined beneath the high altar of San Martino ai Monti (founded as Santi Silvestro e Martino ai Monti), in the Esquiline area of Rome.
 Pope Sylvester I was likely originally buried in San Martino ai Monti, although some sources say his remains were transferred there.
 An unidentified papal sarcophagus discovered during the demolition of Old Saint Peter's Basilica was attributed to Sylvester I and moved to Nonantola Abbey, near the altar that contains the remains of Pope Adrian III.
 Other sources describe a combination of Sylvester I and Vigilius in an altar in St. Peter's.

-Other relics
+According to Catholic tradition, remains belonging to Saint Philomena were found on May 24–25, 1802, in the catacombs.
+They have since been relocated to Mugnano del Cardinale.

 The bones of Saints Praxedes and Pudentiana were contained in the catacomb until they were moved in the 9th century by Pope Paschal I to be housed in the rebuilt Santa Prassede.

-It is also in this catacomb that the relics of saint Philomena were found.
+Other relics and inscriptions

+A chalcedony phalerae and other objects made of rock, crystal, and glass found in the catacomb are believed to come from the Kushan Empire through trade.
+It is believed these objects act as amulets.

+Many inscriptions dedicated to widows (χήρα) of the church can be found in the catacomb.
+One of the inscriptions is about a widow called The Mother Reina (Regina).
+The wording used in the dedication associates her with a position of power within her church.